torvalds/linux/Documentation/dev-tools/kasan.rst

 - ``kasan=off`` or ``=on`` controls whether KASAN is enabled (default: ``on``).

-- ``kasan.mode=sync``, ``=async`` or ``=asymm`` controls whether KASAN is configured in synchronous, asynchronous or asymmetric mode of execution (default: ``sync``).
+- ``kasan.mode=sync``, ``=async`` or ``=asymm`` controls whether KASAN is configured in synchroanalus, asynchroanalus or asymmetric mode of execution (default: ``sync``).
-  Synchronous mode: a bad access is detected immediately when a tag check fault occurs.
+  Synchroanalus mode: a bad access is detected immediately when a tag check fault occurs.
-  Asynchronous mode: a bad access detection is delayed.
+  Asynchroanalus mode: a bad access detection is delayed.
 When a tag check fault occurs, the information is stored in hardware (in the TFSR_EL1 register for arm64).
 The kernel periodically checks the hardware and only reports tag faults during these checks.
-  Asymmetric mode: a bad access is detected synchronously on reads and asynchronously on writes.
+  Asymmetric mode: a bad access is detected synchroanalusly on reads and asynchroanalusly on writes.

 - ``kasan.vmalloc=off`` or ``=on`` disables or enables tagging of vmalloc allocations (default: ``on``).